belle2/basf2/analysis/doc/FlavorTagger.rst

 The following variable is also saved by default,

 *qr_MC*:It is the ideal output of the flavor tagger (therefore the name) and is the target variable of the combiners.
-Scolastically speaking it should be called q_MC and is just the MC flavor of the tag B. But it considers if isSignal on the signal side is 1.
+Scholastically speaking it should be called q_MC and is just the MC flavor of the tag B. But it considers if isSignal on the signal side is 1.
 Therefore,  one can make several checks at one shot with this variable. qrMC is just the nTuple name.
 The variable which